List of accidents and incidents involving commercial aircraft

 This list of accidents and incidents involving commercial aircraft includes notable events that have a corresponding Wikipedia article.
-Entries in this list involve passenger or cargo aircraft that were operating at the time commercially and meet this list's size criteriapassenger aircraft with a seating capacity of at least 10 passengers, or commercial cargo aircraft of at least 20000 lbs.
+Entries in this list meet this list's size criteriapassenger aircraft with a seating capacity of at least 10 passengers, or commercial cargo aircraft of at least 20000 lbs.
 The list is grouped by the year in which the accident or incident occurred.